I'm running because Mountain View-Whisman, with its unique resources, should be a leading model on the future of schooling.

 I served as board president, vice president, and clerk.
 If you elect me, you get someone who starts this role, day one, with a strong understanding of how the board and district operate; someone who can tell when things are typical or atypical; and someone that knows how to make changes via board policy.

-I opposed funding on projects far removed from the classroom like the building of a new district office and travel retreats for the school board.
-After my first year, I declined participation on district funded CSBA travel conferences.
+We opposed funding on projects far removed from the classroom like the building of a new district office.

 40 million students use free Mountain View-based Khan Academy, yet the district spent half a million dollars, only then to shut down, its own personalized math program.
 I created the Khan Lab School's first middle school program.
 Personalized learning tools, like Khan Academy, were never meant to be the main course of instructional time, but to liberate instructional time for more dynamic learning like project-based learning (PBL).